immortals-ume/dsa/java/src/main/java/com/immortals/ds/graph/Readme.md

     Undirected Graph: In an undirected dfs, edges have no direction.
 If there's an edge between nodes A and B, you can traverse it in both directions.

     Directed Graph (Digraph): In a directed dfs, edges have a direction.
-They go from one node (the source) to another node (the target).
+They go from one graphNode (the source) to another graphNode (the target).

     Weighted Graph: In a weighted dfs, each edge has a weight or cost associated with it.
 Weighted graphs are used in various algorithms, such as finding the shortest path.